BU-EC500-SP15/openstack-passthru/README.md

   https://github.com/CCI-MOC/moc-public/wiki/Access-the-OpenStack-dashboard

-  port number can be changed as per the user.
+  Port number can be changed as per the user.

-  use the following command for SSH Port Forwarding to get access to the SSH-Gateway:(have this running in a seprate terminal in order to access MOC)
+  Use the following command for SSH Port Forwarding to get access to the SSH-Gateway:(have this running in a seprate terminal in order to access MOC)

     $ ssh -D $SOCKS_PORT_NUMBER $BU_USERNAME@140.247.152.200 -N
     use the same port number as in the proxy settings and the user name after regestring with MOC.